tezov/wifer/README.md

 ## What's powerful in there ?

-I thing nothing.
-That's just a good example that show how to user the socket package from my java lib.
+I think nothing.
+That's just a good example that show how to use the socket package from my java lib.